VoltLang/Battery/doc/commands.md

     --if-linux
     --dep dl # Linux specific dependency.

-The if args are cumulative so that multiple arch and platforms bundle together.
+The if args are cumulative so that multiple arch and platforms OR together.
 Like this:

     ('arch' || 'arch') && 'platform'